-After a season of ups and downs — and ties — Yale dropped a disappointing game 4-0 on Saturday to No. 15 Harvard at home to wrap up its year placed sixth in the Ivy League.
-The loss recalled the Bulldogs’ struggles in September, when the Elis opened the season with a series of early losses.
+After a season of ups and downs — and ties — Yale on Saturday dropped a disappointing game, 4-0, to No. 15 Harvard at home to wrap up its year placed fifth in the Ivy League.
+The loss looked more like a Bulldogs game from September, when the Elis opened the season with a series of early losses.

 The game began with fairly even play through the opening 30 minutes.
 The Cantabs and Bulldogs swapped possession and control of the game, while the Eli defense limited the Crimson to just three of their 14 total shots.

-The home team’s ability to keep up with the potent Harvard offense was reminiscent of its earlier performances against No. 6 Boston College and No. 2 UConn.
+The home team’s ability to keep up with the potent Harvard offense was reminiscent of its dexterity in earlier matches against No. 8 Boston College and No.1 UConn.